MichaelDuPlessis/dmalloc/dissertation/chapters/development.typ

 - It only works on UNIX based operating systems.
 - It currently does not support multithreaded environments.

-== Conclusion
+== Summary

 Overall the implementation of the allocator consists of three sub allocator implementations each for a different size class, small, medium and large.
 The allocator is also completely page oriented only relying on the `mmap` system call for allocating memory.
 The allocator also has makes use of a page cache to avoid unnecessary system calls.
+The important take aways from this chapter is the overall design of the small object memory allocator, this includes:
+- How the bin allocator works.
+- The page cache.
+- How `mmap` pages are used.
+- All optimisations made such as prefetching and CPU specific instructions such as `__builtin_ctzl`.